 Impairment of Long-lived Assets.
 Our impairment of long-lived assets was primarily related to property, plant and equipment in connection with our business operations.
-We had impairment of long-lived assets of RMB76.1 million, RMB8.5 million and nil in 2019, 2020 and 2021, respectively.
+We had impairment of long-lived assets of RMB8.5 million, nil and nil in 2020, 2021 and 2022, respectively.